How to create an adapter for the TFS Integration Platform - Part V: Items (IMigrationItem & IMigrationItemSerializer)

 VC

-The VC adapter is a little more complex with more properties but the key difference is the DisplayName property, which I return the filename.
-Even more important though it the Download method which is used to get the actual file or folder to a specific location, provided by the localpath parameter, on disk for the platform to use.
+The VC adapter is a bit more complex, with more properties, but the key difference is the DisplayName property, which returns the filename.
+Even more critical is the Download method, which retrieves the actual file or folder to a specified location (provided by the localPath parameter) on disk for the platform to use.

-Power Tip: When you are downloading files in the IMigrationItem, you are responsible for the creation of the path too.
-So make sure you are creating directories and also checking what directories exist too.
+Power Tip: When downloading files in IMigrationItem, you are responsible for creating the path.
+Make sure you create directories and check if they exist.

 string IMigrationItem.DisplayName